Joel Hofer

+Early life

+Hofer was born July 30, 2000, in Winnipeg, and grew up in the Rural Municipality of Headingley.
+He was not selected by any Western Hockey League (WHL) team in their bantam draft, and instead attended Pursuit of Excellence in the Canadian Sport School Hockey League (CSSHL).
+In his final season of CSSHL play, Hofer had a 9–5 record with a 2.85 goals against average (GAA) and .915 save percentage (SV%).

 Playing career

+Junior

 Hofer first played major junior hockey in the Western Hockey League (WHL) with the Swift Current Broncos.
 He initially served as backup goaltender to Stuart Skinner, and participated in the team's Ed Chynoweth Cup victory in the 2017–18 season.
 He subsequently emerged as a starting goaltender and was traded to the Portland Winterhawks, where he spent the remainder of his junior career.
 In the 2019–20 season, his final one with the Winterhawks, Hofer was named to the Western Conference's Second All-Star Team.

+Professional

 Following his selection by the St. Louis Blues in the 2018 NHL entry draft, Hofer was signed to a three-year, entry-level contract on March 22, 2019.
 During the season, Hofer was recalled from AHL affiliate, the Springfield Thunderbirds, and made his NHL debut on November 5, 2021 against the San Jose Sharks, where he tallied an assist in the 5–3 win.
 Upon making his debut at the age of 21 years, 97 days, he became the youngest goaltender to win his NHL debut with the Blues.
 While playing with the Thunderbirds during the Calder Cup playoffs, Hofer scored a goal against the Wilkes-Barre/Scranton Penguins on May 12.
 This was the first instance of an AHL goaltender physically scoring a goal.

 Entering his final year of his entry-level contract in 2022–23, Hofer was reassigned to continue his development in the AHL.
 He enjoyed success with the Thunderbirds, and at the end of the season was named to the league's Second All-Star Team.
 He played the third-most minutes of any AHL goaltender that season.

 On January 3, 2023, Hofer was signed by the Blues to a two-year, one-way contract extension worth $1.55 million.